skberkeley/CNLDocs/docs/documentation/components/file_upload_component.md

 ### Attributes
 - `expected_ext : str` - The expected extension for files uploaded to this Component.
 - `label : str` - The label with instructions for the user, displayed as part of this Component.
+- `replace_existing : bool` - What to do if a file with the same name has been uploaded previously.
+If `True`, silently replaces the pre-existing file, otherwise raises a `ValueError`.
+Default `True`.
 - `value : str` - The path to the uploaded file.

 ### Example usage